ahira-justice/classifieds/README.md

-# c2c-api
+# classifieds

-c2c-api is a basic classifieds API for seller buyer interaction
+classifieds is a basic classifieds API for seller buyer interaction

 ## Overview

-c2c-api handles user authentication and permissions, a profile API, and a sellers items API.
+classifieds handles user authentication and permissions, a profile API, and a sellers items API.

 ## Authentication